danielbodnar/knowledge-graph/README.md

 ##  **Quick Start**

-The knowledge graph data is available for download in graph native JSONL format.
+The Knowledge graph data is available for download in newline delimited jsonl format with UTF-8 encoding.
+The graph data is exported with nodes.jsonl representing the nodes of the knowledge graph and the relationships.jsonl file capturing the connections between nodes.

 ## Files